The hardy qualities of eleuthero seem to make it an effective stress reliever.

 - The study concluded that “ES supplementation enhances endurance capacity, elevates cardiovascular functions and alters the metabolism for sparing glycogen in recreationally trained males.”11

 In this cohort investigation, 50 adults were given either 25 drops of eleuthero or 40 drops of echinacea 3 times daily for a 30-day period and asked to complete an ergospirometric test.
-Results showed a higher oxygen plateau and t-cell proliferation in for the eleuthero group, suggesting improved immunity.
+Results showed improved lymphocyte and neutrophil activity in the eleuthero group, suggesting improved immunity.

 - The study concluded that “active components in Eleutherococcus senticosus contained in Taiga Wurzel preparation affect cellular defence and physical fitness, as well as lipid metabolism.”12